 There’s no need to remove the chickpea skin to get crispy chickpea croutons.
 However, when patting the chickpeas to remove excess water prior to roasting, you can take the opportunity to remove any loose skins.

-I did find the texture of skin removed chickpeas to be a bit crunchier, but overall, the result is similar enough leaving the chickpea skins on.
+I tested this recipe without the skins (just to see) and found the texture of skin removed chickpeas to be a bit crunchier, but overall, the result is similar enough leaving the chickpea skins on.
 Peeling chickpeas is a pain and I found the time investment not worth the effort.

 - Roasted Chickpeas for Salad: So good as a crouton substitute or in addition to traditional croutons.
-Use these tasty seasoned roasted chickpea croutons when you want a little crunch and extra protein on your salad.
-They’re tasty on this Vegan Caesar Salad with Kale, traditional Caesar Salads or anytime you want something a little extra.
+Use these tasty seasoned roasted chickpea croutons when you want a little crunch on your salad.
+They’re tasty on this Vegetarian Caesar Salad with Kale, traditional Caesar Salads or anytime you want something a little extra.

-- Top Soups: For crunch, texture and extra protein, these crispy chickpeas can be used as a garnish on soups.
+- Top Soups: For crunch, and texture, these crispy chickpeas can be used as a garnish on soups.
 I like them most on creamy soups so their flavor and texture can shine.
 Try em on my creamy Tuscan Tomato Soup, Roasted Red Pepper Tomato Soup, Curried French Lentil Soup, or this Ribollita.

 - Roasted Chickpea Snacks: What a delight to have these little pops of flavor on hand for snacking.
 They keep my hands out of the chip bag when crunchy cravings strike!